Updated: October 17, 2020

 Photo by: kashif314

-A dedicated planted tank aquarist will inevitably want to grow lawn-like lush carpeting aquarium plants such as Dwarf Hairgrass or Baby Tears.
+A dedicated planted tank aquarist will inevitably want to grow lush carpeting aquarium plants such as the Dwarf Hairgrass or Baby Tears.

 8. Be aware of lensing and avoid “beam lighting”

-Modern LEDs use lenses in order to concentrate the beam of the diode more.
+Modern LED aquarium lights use lenses in order to concentrate the beam of the diode more.

 This gives more PAR and water penetration, which is good for more demanding aquatic plants, such as the carpeting ones.

-Though light-emitting diodes penetrate water fantastically anyway, the best LEDs designed to support aquarium plants usually come with 60º lenses.
+Though light-emitting diodes penetrate water fantastically anyway, the top LED lighting fixtures, designed to support aquarium plants, usually come with 60º lenses.

-This will give off light in a 60º angle per a single diode.
+This will give off light at a 60º angle per a single diode.

-To compare, a LED diode without a lens will give off light in a 120º angle.
+To compare, a Light Emitting Diode (LED) without a lens will give off light at a 120º angle.

 As you can see this enhances performance in terms of water penetration and it may further stimulate developing plant mass in the species that are located in the outer parameter of your planted aquarium.